-1 If God prefers sinners, what's the point of being righteous?
+2 If God prefers sinners, what is the point of being righteous?
 I suppose the point to be that no one is so righteous that they need no repentance.
 Since we are all sinners, we all need to repent-and when we do so, God is happy.

-2 God rejoices in the presence of the angels.
+3 God rejoices in the presence of the angels.